 Muscle Velocity Recovery Cycles (MVRCs) use changes in skeletal muscle conduction velocity to give an indirect measure of muscle excitability 22.
 They have been performed in humans and pigs but have not previously been reported in mice 22,30.
 We performed MVRCs on TA and triceps muscles of WT and Draggen mice at the same 3 ages as in Fig 2.

 There were significant differences in MVRCs between WT and Draggen mice at all ages (supplementary MVRC & 30Hz Frequency ramp files).
 MVRC data suggest Draggen TA is depolarised relative to WT TA as the Muscle Relative Refractory Period is significantly longer (supplementary MVRC & 30Hz Frequency Ramp files).
 This is consistent with microelectrode findings from the M1592V Hyper PP muscle demonstrating depolarisation relative to WT 17.
 Thus, MVRCs are sensitive enough to detect changes in skeletal muscle excitability and ion channel function in mice.
 However, despite this, there were no significant differences in MVRCs with age for either TA or triceps in WT or Draggen mice (Fig. 3).
-The fact that muscles of all ages respond similarly to single or multiple pre-pulse stimulations suggest that both the potassium accumulation and the response to moderate activity-induced potassium accumulation remain constant throughout the life course.
+The fact that muscles of all ages respond similarly to single or multiple pre-pulse stimulations suggest that both the potassium accumulation and the response to moderate activity-induced potassium accumulation remain relatively constant throughout the life course.

 Trains of action potentials increase the potassium concentration in the t-tubules and around the muscle and longer trains cause a greater increase in potassium 31.
 If the resistance to potassium-induced weakness in old mice is because of resistance to potassium-induced depolarisation, then the amplitude of response should be better maintained during longer trains of action potentials in old compared with young or middle-aged mice.
 However, rather than better maintenance of the amplitude of response, old WT TA had a significantly greater decrement in response to the first (p=0.002) and last stimulus (p=0.001) in a 30Hz train compared with younger WT muscle (Fig. 4a).
 The decrement in amplitude of response in old WT mice was accompanied by a progressive increase in latency (Fig.4a) (slowing of conduction velocity) suggesting progressive depolarisation and inactivation of NaV1.4 channels.
 The amplitude of response in old WT TA also failed to return to baseline and was significantly smaller as a percentage of its baseline 30 seconds after the ramp than middle aged WT TA (p=0.000008) (Fig. 4a).
-In contrast, there were no significant differences in the ramp recordings between young, middle-aged and old Draggen TA (Fig. 4b).
+There were no significant differences in the ramp recordings between young, middle-aged, and old Draggen TA (Fig. 4b).
 There were also no differences in ramp recordings with age for WT triceps or between young and old Draggen triceps (supplementary MVRC & 30Hz Frequency ramp files).

 Caffeine contracture force is significantly reduced in old Draggen soleus

 Parameters controlling MVRCs do not appear to change with age (Fig. 3).
-Moreover, although WT TA loses amplitude in response to high frequency stimulation (Fig. 4), only Draggen mice develop weakness (Fig.2).
-These data suggest that changes in parameters that lead to a reduction in frequency ramp response amplitude are not the cause for the fixed progressive weakness in Draggen muscle.
+Moreover, although old WT TA exhibits a reduction in the amplitude of response during high frequency stimulation (Fig. 4), old Draggen TA does not.
+This suggests that changes in parameters that lead to a reduction in frequency ramp response amplitude are not the cause for the fixed progressive weakness in Draggen muscle.
 As parameters controlling muscle excitability (in MVRCs) do not change significantly with age, the aetiology of the fixed progressive weakness in Draggen mice is likely to lie downstream of muscle excitability.
 To investigate excitation-contraction coupling we studied excitation-contraction coupling using caffeine contracture force ex vivo.
 Caffeine bypasses muscle excitability and acts directly on ryanodine receptors (RyR1) to cause calcium release and muscle contraction.